GO HERE for the Book

 For more on this topic, check out the full Potty Training & Pacifiers collection

 Continue reading this article below, or click play to listen to this article being read to you!

 Plan Ahead for Potty Training

-Don't potty train in the middle of a busy week.
-Try to pick a time where you can stay home & really focus on potty training for a full week.
-You don't have to stay home at all times, but try to minimize the time out & about to increase the chances of potty training success.
+Don’t potty train in the middle of a busy week.
+Try to pick a time where you can stay home and really focus on potty training for a full week.
+You don’t have to stay home at all times, but try to minimize the time out and about to increase the chances of potty training success.

 One Thing at a Time